markymawk/BrawlCratePlugins/README.md

 ## Set All Game & Watch Colors
 **Usage:** Right-click a CLR0 animation inside FitGameWatch00.pac, or the corresponding ColorRegister0 entry

-Exports the selected color sequence to the other matching entries inside the FitGamewatch00 file.
+Replaces all fill/border entries with the selected color sequence inside the FitGamewatch00 file.
 Must be ran separately for fill and border entries.

 ## Locate Texture Usage
 **Usage:** Right-click a TEX0 node inside a stage .pac file